Ideas for Styling Your Ottoman Tray

 A living room ottoman is often used as a footrest, a casual dinner table or a spot to hold your remotes.
 However, you can make it look much more attractive by refashioning this functional piece of furniture into a chic design element.
 Place a decorative tray on your ottoman and you can easily use it as a coffee table.

-We'll share some great tips on how choose an ottoman, tray and the objects to display.
+We'll share some great tips on how choose an ottoman, a tray and the objects to display.
 You'll also learn how to style the tray and create an attractive and practical focal point for your living room.

 Hunting for the Right Ottoman